mrsurajtripathi/aws/awsq-2.md

 - C. Extend the file share environment to Amazon FSx for Windows File Server with a Multi-AZ configuration.
 Migrate all the data to FSx for Windows File Server.
 - D. Extend the file share environment to Amazon Elastic File System (Amazon EFS) with a Multi-AZ configuration.
 Migrate all the data to Amazon EFS.

->***A solutions architect is developing a VPC architecture that includes multiple subnets.
+>***(54) A solutions architect is developing a VPC architecture that includes multiple subnets.
 The architecture will host applications that use Amazon EC2 instances and Amazon RDS DB instances.
 The architecture consists of six subnets in two Availability Zones.
 Each Availability Zone includes a public subnet, a private subnet, and a dedicated subnet for databases.
 Only EC2 instances that run in the private subnets can have access to the RDS databases.
 Which solution will meet these requirements?***

 - A. Create a new route table that excludes the route to the public subnets' CIDR blocks.
 Associate the route table with the database subnets.